Key points

 Main Story

-Bangladeshi Foreign Minister Khalilur Rahman has been elected President of the UN General Assembly (UNGA) for the 81st session after defeating Andreas Kakouris of Cyprus in a closely contested vote.
+Bangladesh’s Foreign Minister, Khalilur Rahman, has been elected President of the United Nations General Assembly (UNGA) for its 81st session after defeating Cyprus’ candidate, Andreas Kakouris, in a closely contested vote.

-Rahman will serve a one-year term starting on Sept.
-8. His presidency will coincide with one of the most consequential processes on the UN calendar: the selection of the successor of the UN Secretary-General Antonio Guterres whose term ends on December 31, 2026.
+His tenure is expected to coincide with one of the most significant processes at the United Nations, the selection of a successor to UN Secretary-General Antonio Guterres, whose term ends on Dec.
+31, 2026.

-He also highlighted the need to address development financing gaps, advance implementation of the Global Digital Compact and strengthen the UN’s effectiveness at a time of growing pressure on multilateral institutions.
-The President-elect said he intends to act as a bridge-builder, promising to engage all member states and seek common ground despite growing divisions.
+He also stressed the need to address development financing gaps, advance the implementation of the Global Digital Compact and strengthen the effectiveness of the United Nations amid increasing pressure on multilateral institutions.

-He also pledged to uphold the UN Charter, maintain geographical and gender balance within his office, and support the needs of smaller delegations.
-The 81st session will open on Sept.
-8, with world leaders gathering two weeks later for the annual high-level debate at UN Headquarters, in New York.
+He further pledged to uphold the UN Charter, maintain geographical and gender balance within his office and support the interests of smaller delegations.

 The Issues